Changes to Watercare compliance and connections in Auckland

 15 June 2017

-Changes are coming for anyone working on or connecting to Auckland's public water and wastewater infrastructure.
-PLEASE READ THE LATEST UPDATE HERE
+There are changes for anyone working on or connecting to Auckland's public water and wastewater infrastructure.

 There are four types of compliance statements, available at watercare.co.nz:

 - CS1 Design

 Changes to the connections process will also take effect from 1 July and will be fully implemented by 30 September.
 Any connections to the public water network commissioned from 1 July will need to be carried out by one of Watercare's network maintenance contractors throughout Auckland.

 Simple household wastewater connections, and pipe connections to the public wastewater infrastructure, can be carried out by a Certifying Drainlayer.
 This will need to be approved by Watercare.